lucaspoffo/renet/README.md

 # Renet

 [![Latest version](https://img.shields.io/crates/v/renet.svg)](https://crates.io/crates/renet)
 [![Documentation](https://docs.rs/renet/badge.svg)](https://docs.rs/renet)
 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

 Renet is a network library for Server/Client games written in rust.
-Built on top of UDP, it is focused on fast-paced games such as FPS, and competitive games that need authentication.
+It is focused on fast-paced games such as FPS, and competitive games.
 Provides the following features:

 - Client/Server connection management
-- Authentication and encryption, checkout [renetcode](https://github.com/lucaspoffo/renet/tree/master/renetcode)
+- Message based communication using channels, they can have different garantees:
-- Multiple types of channels:
+    - ReliableOrdered: garantee of message delivery and order
-    - Reliable: garantee delivery of all messages
+    - ReliableUnordered: garantee of message delivery but not order
-    - Unreliable: messages that don't require any garantee of delivery or ordering
+    - Unreliable: no garantee of message delivery or order
-    - Chunk Reliable: slice big messages to be sent in multiple frames (e.g. level initialization)
 - Packet fragmention and reassembly
+- Authentication and encryption, using [renetcode](https://github.com/lucaspoffo/renet/tree/master/renetcode)
+    - The transport layer can be customizable.
+The default transport can be disabled and replaced with a custom one

 Sections:
 * [Usage](#usage)